cablelabs/micronets-mso-portal-stub/README.md

 This is a mockup of the mso-portal (TBD), and is used to test the registration server and to validate the REST interface between the two servers.

 ## Overview
-Implemented using Node.js, it has 3 distinct route tables:
+Implemented using Node.js, it has 4 distinct route tables:

 - index (default routes, not used at this time)
 - portal (mso-portal endpoints, primarily for registration tokens)
 - ca (pass-thru requests to the CA)
+- internal (stubbed private API for mso accounts endpoint)

 ## Requirements
-- node.js version 8.0 or above (tested with 8.0 on MacOS Sierra) [download](https://nodejs.org/en/download/)
+- node.js version 8.0 or above (tested with 8.9 on MacOS Sierra) [download](https://nodejs.org/en/download/)
 - jq (JSON parser, required ONLY if you need to use the test scripts) [download](https://stedolan.github.io/jq/download/)

 ## OpenSSL
 We use OpenSSL as a local CA. Everything needed should be in the `test/ca` folder.
 The CA configuration mimicks what we have on `secradius`, and the mso-portal-stub server can be configured to run on that server as well.
 See the configuration stuff in `routes/ca.js`.

-**IMPORTANT** -
-Before using the local CA for the first time:
+**IMPORTANT** - Before using the local CA for the first time:

     cd test/ca
     ./initca